lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_009_union_types/README.md

 - Run the provided tests by executing the `test` command from the `sbt` prompt and verify that all tests pass

+- Let's take a step back to see what we achieved:
+  - We have removed a lot boilerplate code which improves code reablility tremendously.
+  - We have solved the issue of widening some of the actor's protocol in the previous exercise for pure technical reasons.

 - Verify that the application runs correctly